 The police advice is to let them know if you see any near your property and then remove the signs.
 I doubt that the police have enough resources with the on-going cuts to actually do anything, but it could be useful intelligence for them.

-Apparently BT are not 'playing ball' with HMG and it is likely that HMG WILL press ahead with the '10Mb USO' with the following provisos:
+Some queries over HOW it is to be done and whether BT will 'play ball' with HMG but it seems that HMG WILL press ahead with the '10Mb USO' with the following provisos:

 . the minimum speed of connection can be increased over time as consumers' connectivity requirements evolve;

 . it provides for greater enforcement to help ensure households and businesses do get connected

 . the scheme will maximise the provision of fixed line connections in the hardest to reach areas.

 . places a legal requirement for high speed broadband to be provided to anyone requesting it, subject to a cost threshold (in the same way the universal service right to a landline telephone works)

 We are now lucky enough to have 2 excellent mobile food services that call at the Recreation Grouncd car park.
 The 'Pizza Oven' stops by on Wednesdays between 17-2000.
 'Nomad's Fish and Chips' plan to be calling again on Fridays 17-2000 from the Autumn.
 Both recommended from personal experience!
 PLEASE NOTE: BOTH THESE ARE HERE ON A TRIAL BASIS.
 If you want to keep these great facilities, USE THEM!